mr-kingshuk/rishi-portfolio-client/README.md

 ## Introduction

-[Rishika Garg](#https://www.linkedin.com/in/rishisdesign/), a **3rd-year Communication Design student from Nirma University**, approached me to develop her portfolio website, which she had carefully designed herself.
+<a href="https://www.linkedin.com/in/rishisdesign/" target="_blank" rel="noopener noreferrer">Rishika Garg</a>, a **3rd-year Communication Design student from Nirma University**, approached me to develop her portfolio website, which she had carefully designed herself.
 She provided a detailed brief outlining the specific **animations and interactions** she wanted to showcase her work creatively.
-I accepted this challenge and built a **responsive website** that brought her vision to life, incorporating **seamless animations** and optimizing the **user experience across all devices**.The platform includes:
+I accepted this challenge and built a **responsive website** that brought her vision to life, incorporating **seamless animations** and optimizing the **user experience across all devices**.
+The platform includes:

 - <ins>**Advanced Content Management System (CMS)**</ins> with a modern drag-and-drop interface, enabling easy addition and update of projects by the client.
 - <ins>**Optimized media uploads to Firebase Storage**</ins>, with strict file type and size restrictions for efficient storage management and reduced upload times.